 In addition, if your coverage is self-insured, and you are not comfortable with the timelines outlined above, please contact your Account Executive for alternatives.

-For Group Life, AD&D, Accident and Health, Dental and Vision, if your employee’s employment is terminated and coverage lapses due to non-payment, and they return to work or are re-hired within 6 months, MetLife will reinstate their prior coverage amount without needing to provide evidence of insurability, where applicable, or satisfying benefit eligibility waiting periods.
-For accident and health coverage, any limitations for pre-ex conditions will be applied from the reinstatement date.
+For Group Life, AD&D, Accident and Health, Dental and Vision, if your employee’s employment is terminated and they are re-hired within 6 months, MetLife will reinstate their prior coverage amount without needing to provide evidence of insurability, where applicable, or satisfying benefit eligibility waiting periods.
+For accident and health coverage, unless coverage was continued under the plan during the period of unemployment, any limitations for pre-ex conditions will be applied from the reinstatement date.

-For disability coverage, if your employee’s employment is terminated and coverage lapses due to non-payment, and they return to work or are re-hired within 3 months, MetLife will reinstate their prior coverage amount without needing to provide evidence of insurability, where applicable, or satisfying benefit eligibility waiting periods.
+For disability coverage, if your employee’s employment is terminated and they are re-hired within 3 months, MetLife will reinstate their prior coverage amount without needing to provide evidence of insurability, where applicable, or satisfying benefit eligibility waiting periods.
 In addition, the pre-ex provision will be applied as if there was no interruption in coverage.